 - no legal capacity: the branch is not a separate Dutch legal entity, it operates as a foreign company.

-- liability: the parent company is fully liable for the debts and obligations of the Dutch branch; also, acceptance may be harder to gain from Dutch nationals because of the foreign identity of the branch.
+- liability: the parent company that will set up a branch in the Netherlands will be fully liable for the debts and obligations of the Dutch branch; also, acceptance may be harder to gain from Dutch nationals because of the foreign identity of the branch.

 The branch is generally perceived as a business form that has lighter incorporation and management requirements compared to the subsidiary.
 The registration with the Trade Registry is still needed for the branch, however, the process is simpler because the foreign company will present its already existing Articles of Incorporation and the decision to set up the Dutch branch.
 As a comparison, for the subsidiary, the Articles of Association will need to be drafted as new documents.
 Registration with the Chamber of Commerce will also be needed for the branch.

-The main advantage of a Dutch subsidiary is the shareholder’s limited liability but other aspects need to be taken into consideration.
+For companies that establish a subsidiary in the Netherlands, the main advantage is the shareholder’s limited liability but other aspects need to be taken into consideration.
 The main advantages and disadvantages are highlighted in the following list:

 - the shareholders have limited liability, to the extent of their contribution to the capital;